Content table

 Changes in vaginal discharge | During the luteal phase, you usually have less vaginal discharge.
 Due to your decreasing estrogen levels, it’s also likely to be more sticky or clumpy in texture.
 Know more: Luteal Phase Discharge |

 So how’s a gal supposed to decipher luteal phase symptoms when pregnant vs. luteal phase symptoms when not pregnant?
-We’ll talk more about the subtle differences in symptoms next.
+Let’s discuss.

 Pregnant or not, the symptoms in the table above are possible during your luteal phase.